yogithakamireddy/AzureData-Engineering-Project/README.md

 .
 Integrating Notebooks with Azure Data Factory:</br>
   The Databricks notebooks are integrated into the Azure Data Factory pipeline created in the Data Ingestion part.</br>
 ### Data Loading
+.
+Create a serverless SQL database in Azure Synapse Analytics/ .
+Configure a connection between Azure Data Lake and Synapse Analytics to ensure that data updates in the Data Lake are reflected in the serverless SQL database./
+.
+Create a synapse pipeline to load data from gold container into the serverless SQL DB, creating views in the serverless SQL DB./
+.
+The stored procedure script is available in the StoredProcedure script./
 ### Reporting
+.
+Connect Power BI to the serverless SQL database in Azure Synapse Analytics to enable data visualization and reporting./ .
+Use the imported data in Power BI to create dashboards and reports./
 ### End-to-End Pipeline Testing
+A Trigger was implemented in Databricks to automate the execution of the data pipeline.
+Upon triggering, the pipeline successfully detected and processed new data inserted into the on-premise SQL database./ This updated data was seamlessly loaded into the serverless SQL database in Azure Synapse Analytics.
+The updated data in the serverless database automatically refreshed Power BI analytics, ensuring real-time insights and accurate analysis.
 ## Challenges
 During the project, I faced challenges with access management, specifically with Azure Role-Based Access Control (RBAC).
 Properly configuring RBAC to ensure the right permissions and access levels was critical but sometimes complex.